daveydee33/contact-keeper/README.md

 - copy `.env.example` to `.env`, and set the values as needed
 - If problem connecting to MongoDB -- probably need to whitelist IP again -- https://cloud.mongodb.com/v2/5d74a6c8d5ec13d54791e858#security/network/whitelist

+## TODO
+- Move all references of `process.env` to something like `config/index.js` or something else.
+- Why does the JWT token always say "Invalid Signature" when checked at https://jwt.io ?
+Brad's does the same

 ## Notes
 - Brad uses `config` package allows us to create a `config/default.json` file.
 Anything we put here will be available in all our app. https://github.com/lorenwest/node-config -- but then Brad commits this to GitHub :/
 - I'm using `dotenv` to put the MongoDB user/password into `.env` file and not publish to GH.
 Not sure why Brad shows his followers to publish things like passwords and secret keys.